baardev/LLM/gpt-2-simple/intro.md

 - An **INSTANCE** is a “coherent structure” that has the ability to transfer energy in order to exist.

-- **LIMITS**.
+- **LIMITATION**.
 An INSTANCE has definition and boundaries.
 Examples include a rock, a city, a musical style, a religion, a mathematical formula, a theory, or a concept.
 In general, anything that can be described is an **INSTANCE**.
 - **INTEGRATION**.
 An **INSTANCE** Interacts with its environment in some way.
 This requirement also applies to everything that exists, including things that can only be imagined, such as concepts.
 The sustainability of an **INSTANCE** depends on it’s ability to integrate with its environment or **CONTEXT**.
 - Example: The concept of AI (artificial intelligence) is an **INSTANCE** that transfers energy in its ability to process information in a way that emulates human reasoning and problem-solving, while an **INSTANCE** of a cell phone transfers energy via its ability to transmit and receive electromagnetic signals over various frequencies.
 Both of these **INSTANCES** integrate very will with their **CONTEXT** of “modern society”. **INSTANCES** adapt to their changing **CONTEXT** or **DEINSTANTIATE**.
 The telegraph in an example of an **INSTANCE** that has adapted to remain integrated to it **CONTEXT**.
 The paper phone book is an example of an **INSTANCE** that could not remain integrated and has **DEINSTANTIATED**, with various elements of its **INSTANCE** incorporated into other existing and integrated **INSTANCES** such as online directories, social media platforms, and mobile apps.
 - **NEGOTIATION**.
 Every **INSTANCE** is the product of other instances that combine in some way, creating a type of parent/child hierarchy, or more accurately, a holon/parton relationship in what is referred to as a *holarchy*.
 This means that every instance has a "chain of custody", so to speak, an ancestral lineage that traces back to its origins, at least in theory.
 It must also have the ability to spawn new **INSTANCES**.
 Therefore, the formation of an **INSTANCE** can only emerge from a process of competition and/or cooperation between the instances from which it is created.
-These processes, be they peaceful, violent, creative, or destructive, are all forms of **NEGOTIATION**.
-When the **NEGOTIATION** is over, the remaining state is called a **NEGOTIATED** state.
-These terms are synonymous with **BALANCING** (as a verb) and **BALANCED** (as a noun).
+These processes, be they peaceful, violent, creative, or destructive, are all forms of **BALANCING**.
+When the **BALANCING** is over, the remaining state is a **BALANCED**.
+These terms are synonymous with **NEGOTIATING** (as a verb) and **NEGOTIATED** (as a noun).
 - **WORK**.
 The ability to transfer energy, as in the ability to "work."
 As this one criterion is a prerequisite for anything that exists on any plane or dimension of reality, it would include everything that has, does, or will exist.
 Given that everything, including ideas, transfers energy, the focus is on the mechanics of that energy transfer and how it works.

 ### CONTEXT